ritot/anagram-generator/README.md

 # anagram-generator
-Creates a list of anagrams given a word
+Given a word, creates an array of unique anagrams that can be sorted alphabetically or by number of words.